 - Heat-sensitive items should be removed before treatment begins.

-- Items not being heat-treated, and this includes the clothes you are wearing on the day of treatment will need to treated by a different method, which your pest control company will go over with you.
+- Items not being heat-treated, and this includes the clothes you are wearing on the day of treatment will need to be treated by a different method, which your pest control company will go over with you, but will usually just be washing and drying on the hottest setting possible.

 A list of what needs to be removed will be provided by your pest control company, so you don’t have to worry about missing anything.